AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  # grep H1 and H2 header lines out of HTML file
  grep "<[Hh][12]>" file.html

-[Lecturer's notes: ~20 minutes at the end of the session to proceed with the hands-on excersises.
-Leftovers can be said as a homework, one can go through them next session or give hints by email.]

 :Exercise 1.2.3:
  - make a pipe that counts number of files/directories (including dot files) in your directory